 Is there a formal “ask” when it comes to mentoring?

 We agree that you wouldn’t approach a stranger and ask her to be your mentor but what about when you start to feel that connection?
 Do you ask someone then to be your mentor?
 There is no right or wrong answer – it really depends on the nature of your relationship.
 There are times it may not even be obvious to the two parties that “mentoring” is going on – that means it is naturally occurring.
-But if you have a bit of “type A” in you (you know the kind of person who lined up her prom date in January) then once you’ve established that connection make the ask.
+But if you have a bit of “type A” in you (you know the kind of person who lined up their prom date in January) then once you’ve established that connection, make the ask.
 If the connection is real it’s unlikely the mentor will say “no.”

 3 keys to a building a strong mentorship

 The best relationships are two-sided.
 If you want to get the most out of your mentorship you need to play an active role.
 Doing so makes it more likely that it will be authentic and lasting.
 Follow these three steps to help you find and build your relationship.